vanister/angular-jest-spectator/README.md

 # Testing Angular applications with Jest and Spectator

-This is the source code for the article: [Testing Angular applications with Jest and Spectator](https://itnext.io/testing-angular-applications-with-jest-and-spectator-c05991579807).
+This is the source code for part one of the article: [Testing Angular applications with Jest and Spectator](https://itnext.io/testing-angular-applications-with-jest-and-spectator-c05991579807).

 ## Setup